Aluminum Handrail Install Demo Video

 For more information on Cable Bullet and building code standards, visit our terms page.

-Use a miter saw and metal cutting blade for any custom cut length.
+Use a miter saw and non-ferrous metal cutting blade for any custom cut length.

 PRO TIP: Use painter’s tape when cutting through powder-coated handrail to minimize chipping.